 Insurance 4 That, developed with Insurance Australia Group (IAG), is a single-item insurance solution.
 It provides an alternative to traditional contents insurance by enabling people to insure individual items and nominate the insured value of these items.
 It also gives customers the option to take out additional cover for portable items against theft anywhere in Australia, and comes with flexible payment options.

 Discussion paper calls on government, insurers and the community sector to work together to provide insurance cover for Australians living on low incomes.

 Natural disasters are a frightening reality of the Australian Summer but, with the right insurance, our finances can weather the storm.
 Good Shepherd Microfinance's Renee Hancock on her top five insurance tips.

 Good Shepherd Microfinance has been recognised for its leadership at the Shared Value Awards, taking home the ‘Civil society organisation leading through shared value’ award.

-No interest loans of between $300 - $1,200 for essentials goods and services such as white-goods, furniture, and education expenses.
+No interest loans up to $1,500 for essentials goods and services such as white-goods, furniture, and education expenses.

 Low interest loans of between $800 - $3,000 with no fees and affordable repayments offered in partnership with NAB.

-Retail stores offering safe, fair and affordable financial services at prominent 'high street' locations in Victoria and South Australia.
+Retail stores offering safe, fair and affordable financial services at prominent 'high street' locations in Victoria, South Australia and Queensland.